Global-Chem/global-chem/academic/paper.md

   <i>Figure 4: Final Potential Energy Scans of dihedrals S1-C3-C4-S2 and C1-C2-S1-C3</i>
 </p>

 Lastly, the S1-S2 charges needed adjustment.
-We used Monte Carlo Simulated Annealing (MCSA) method [Reference Here] utilized in
-FFparam to predict the approximate partial charges.
+We used Monte Carlo Simulated Annealing (MCSA) method (98) utilized in FFparam to predict the approximate partial charges.
 The sulphur atoms were adjusted to have a partial negative charge of -0.208.

 # Applications

 ### Communication - Global-Chem Molecular Language

 CGenFF and SMILES are built on the same language philosophy yet are independent of each other.
 Global-Chem serves as a basis generator in combining the languages into something is intuitive to read.
-CurlySMILES is a subset language of SMILES used to embed a meta data next to a alpha element character for example "C" which means carbon can be read as "C{CG2R61}" a aromatic benzene sp2 carbon.
+CurlySMILES (99) is a subset language of SMILES used to embed a meta data next to a alpha element character for example "C" which means carbon can be read as "C{CG2R61}" a aromatic benzene sp2 carbon.
 When applying this feature to a more complex molecule we can see how the new bridged language unfolds.
-We present the first Global-Chem Moleculer Language that contains both CGenFF Atom-Types and SMILES based on scientific inclusion not exclusion (41):
+We present the first Global-Chem Moleculer Language that contains both CGenFF Atom-Types and SMILES based on scientific inclusion not exclusion (100):

 | Molecule                     | Proposed Global-Chem Language                                                                                         |
 |------------------------------|----------------------------------------------------------------------------------------------------------------------|